-If you’re sewing sports garments, a wide 6mm tri-cover stitch is best.
-A tri-cover stitch uses three needles and four threads.
-This stitch is suitable for hemming, elastic and durable seams for activewear and for creating decorative effects.
+If you’re sewing sports garments, a wide 6mm tri-cover is best.
+A tri-cover uses three needles and four threads.
+It’s suitable for hemming garments, elastic and durable seams for activewear and for creating decorative effects.

-For T-shirt and knit projects, the 6mm wide cover stitch is best.
-This uses two needles and three threads.
-It’s great for hemming, decorative effects and top stitching.
+For T-shirt and knit projects, the 6mm wide option is best.
+This uses two needles and three threads, perfect for hemming, decorative effects and top stitching.

-The machine speed is 1100 stitches per minute, making it a faster machine than the two Janome machines I’ve also included in this post.
+The machine speed is 1100 stitches per minute, making it a faster machine than the two Janome coverstitch machines I’ve also included in this post.
 A fast machine means that you can work quickly on simple projects.
-Professional sewers often work with difficult fabrics that require a slower machine, so speed may not be as important to them.
+Professional sewers often work on difficult projects that require a slower machine, so speed may not be as important to them.

-The stitch length is between 2mm and 4mm, while the stitch width is between 3mm and 6mm.
-You can choose which stitch width and length you need using the dials on the machine.
+The length is between 2mm and 4mm, while the stitch width is between 3mm and 6mm.
+You can pick which width and length you nreusing the dials on the machine.